AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 * **Campaign Summary**: Provides high-level metrics such as reach, impressions, average frequency, and delivery by channel, giving a quick overview of overall campaign performance.
 * **Attribution**: Measures how campaign exposures drive downstream actions like conversions or purchases, helping you understand campaign effectiveness.

-You can run Campaign Summary on its own, while Attribution requires both report types to be selected together.
+You can run Campaign Summary report on its own, while Attribution report requires both report types to be selected together.

 ### Create campaign summary report {#create-campaign-summary-report}